Skip to main content

 Mappings#

-To map Radar chain slugs to custom IDs, set Chain Mappings under Places on the Settings page.
+To map Radar chain slugs to custom IDs, set Chain mappings under Places on the Settings page.

 You can set a JSON string representing a dictionary with keys and values of type string.